 - Complimentary bottled water is always available.

-- Please, if possible, shower the morning of your appointment… we do appreciate it.
+- If possible, please shower the morning of your appointment… we do appreciate it.

 - Allergy Alert!
 We like the office to be scent-free (as best as possible).
-Please refrain from using cologne and/or other aroma-enhancing products the day of your appointment.
+Please refrain from using cologne, body sprays and/or other aroma-enhancing products the day of your appointment.

 This website and it’s contents is for information purposes only.
 The contents and opinions expressed are not intended, nor should be interpreted as medical advice.
 We recommend consulting your primary health care provider before beginning any type of bodywork program or implementing self-treatment techniques.